a6o/Slurm-Viewer/README.md

 3. Right now, I am getting all the jobs.
 However, only visualizing jobs of specific partition, and reload jobs when the user changes to different partition.
 Should I limit `squeue` to only that specific partition for efficiency?
 Right now, `squeue` is not that slow, but current code is still sub-optimal.

 4. I don't have auto-reload on to make sure the slurm is not stressed by 100 students calling squeue every 1 second.
 But for Ionic, I can have the user get squeue information from my json that I save for my website...

+5. Tables aren't sorted in particular way.
+Make node table be sorted by node id, job table sorted by id or running time.

 ## License
 I claim no rights to this code.
 Do whatever you want with it.